High Probability Guarantees for Random Reshuffling: Introduction

-\emph{Stopping Criterion.} The previously established high probability complexity bound applies to $\min _{0 \le t \le T} \lVert \nabla f(x_t) \rVert$, which does not provide adequate guidance on when to stop $\RR$ nor any information on the last iterate.
-To tackle this issue, we leverage the high probability approximate descent property derived in the previous part to design a simple and computable stopping criterion for $\RR$.
-This criterion terminates $\RR$ when the norm of the accumulated stochastic gradients falls below a preset tolerance $\eta \varepsilon$, where $\eta > 0$ is some constant. $\RR$ equipped with such a stopping criterion is denoted as $\RRsc$, which introduces few additional computational loads compared to $\RR$.
-We prove that the stopping criterion must be triggered within $nT_{\mathsf{sc}}\leq \tilde{\mathcal{O}} (\max \{ \sqrt{n}\varepsilon^{-3}, n \varepsilon ^{-2}\} )$ stochastic gradient evaluations with high probability (see \Cref{prop:stop RR}), aligning with our previous sample complexity bound.
-Here, $T_{\mathsf{sc}}$ represents the maximum number of iterations of $\RRsc$.
-A crucial step in establishing this result is to show that $\RRsc$ exhibits a strict descent property before the stopping criterion is triggered, closely resembling the deterministic gradient descent method.
-In addition, based on the concentration property of the stochastic error of $\RR$, we establish a last iterate result which states that once $\RRsc$ is terminated by our stopping criterion at iteration $\tau \leq T_{\mathsf{sc}}$, the returned iterate $x_\tau$ satisfies $\|\nabla f(x_\tau)\|\leq \Theta(\varepsilon)$ with high probability (see \Cref{theo:last iterate}).
+\textbf{Stopping criterion and last-iterate guarantee.} To further refine the above non-last iterate complexity result, we design a simple \emph{stopping criterion} embedded with a computable stopping test for $\RR$.
+This criterion terminates $\RR$ when the Euclidean norm of the accumulated stochastic gradients falls below a preset accuracy $\eta \varepsilon$, where $\eta > 0$ is some constant tolerance (e.g., $\eta =1$). $\RR$ equipped with such a stopping criterion is denoted as $\RRsc$, which introduces few additional computational loads compared to $\RR$.
+By designing a horizon-free blockwise step size rule, we prove that the stopping criterion must be triggered within $\tilde{\mathcal{O}} (\max \{ \sqrt{n}(\eta\varepsilon)^{-3}, n (\eta\varepsilon) ^{-2}\} )$ stochastic gradient evaluations with high probability (see \Cref{prop:stop RR dbl,thm:stop RR dbl}), aligning with the above sample complexity bound.
+Consequently, we establish a \emph{last-iterate} result which states that once $\RRsc$ is terminated by our stopping criterion, the returned iterate $x_\tau$ satisfies $\|\nabla f(x_\tau)\|\leq \mathcal O(\eta\varepsilon)$ (see \Cref{theo:last iterate dbl}).
+By contrast, verifying a stopping criterion could be intractable in the traditional in-expectation analysis of $\RR$ as the convergence bound is characterized in expectation, which is in general not computable in practice.